resgateio/resgate/docs/res-service-protocol.md

 **Subject**
 `event.<resourceName>.reaccess`

 Reaccess events are sent when a resource's access permissions has changed.
-It will invalidate any previous access response recieved for the resource.
+It will invalidate any previous access response received for the resource.
 The event has no payload.

 ## Custom event